 Restore Your iPhone with iTunes

-If your iOS update fails and none of the quick tips helped, your best option is to restore your bricked iPhone or other iDevice.
-Hopefully you followed the golden rules of preparing for an update and backed up your iPhone/iDevice to iCloud or on your computer.
+If your iOS update fails and none of the quick tips helped, your best option is to restore your bricked iPhone or another iDevice.
+Hopefully, you followed the golden rules of preparing for an update and backed up your iPhone/iDevice to iCloud or on your computer.
 To get your iPhone back to working order, this backup is your saving grace and has all your information tucked away just for times like this.

 First, connect your iPhone to any computer with iTunes installed.
 Just make sure this computer has the latest version of iTunes.
 If it doesn’t, update iTunes first.
 Once updated or verified, open iTunes and connect your device. iTunes automatically detects your iDevice in recovery mode and suggests restoring it back to factory settings.
+Tap here for more detailed instructions on restoring an iDevice.

 When you restore your iDevice, it erases and updates your device to the latest version of iOS.
 Now your backup is really important.
 If you backup with iCloud, sign in and restore from your iCloud backup during the setup process.
 Follow the prompts and enter your Apple ID and password when requested.